 We never imagined the underworld would be so far north.

 Did they mean “dove”?

 We’re a little red in the face for learning about this Minnesota town so late.
-Want to make a pit stop on your next adventure?
-Check out The 33 Best Roadside Attractions in America.
+And if you need some convincing before you head out on your next adventure, check out This Is Why You Should Take All Of Your Vacation Days.

 We’ve got our minds on this Mississippi town and this Mississippi town on our minds.

 Lollipop and ice cream sales here are through the roof, or so we hear.